Correlation Examples in Statistics

 The example of the positive correlation includes calories burned by exercise where with the increase in the level of the exercise level of calories burned will also increase and the example of the negative correlation include the relationship between steel prices and the prices of shares of steel companies, wherewith the increase in prices of steel share price of the steel companies will decrease.

 In Statistics, the Correlation is used mainly to analyze the strength of the relationship between the variables that are under consideration and further it also measures if there is any relationship i.e. linear between the given sets of data and how well they could be related.
-One such common measures that are used in the field of statistics for correlation is the Pearson Correlation.
+One such common measures that are used in the field of statistics for correlation is the Pearson Correlation Coefficient.
 The following Correlation example provides an outline of the most common correlations.
-Each example of the Correlation in statistics states the topic, the relevant reasons, and additional comments as needed.

 Vivek and Rupal are siblings, and Rupal is elder to Vivek by 3 years.
 Sanjeev their father is a statistician and he was interested in conducting research on the linear relationship between height and weight.
 Hence, since their birth he was noting down their height and weight at various ages and has arrived at below data: